Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Amos Kabo-bah holds a obtained his Ph.D. in Hydrology and Water Resources from Hohai University, China, and is now a lecturer of the Department of Energy and Environmental Engineering at University of Energy and Natural Resources, an associate editor for the Journal of Energy and Natural Resource Management (JENRM), and acting head for the GEONETCast Centre.
 He is the Project Manager for European Space Agency TIGER Capacity Building Facility; and Fire and Disaster Management Curriculum.
 He is also a Visiting Lecturer at the Abdou Moumouni University of Niger since 2014 for the WASCAL Programme.
 Dr. Kabo-bah is a task contributor of the Group on Earth Observation (GEO) and core member for AFRIGEOSS – an initiative for Africans to develop useful satellite products.
 His research area is applied satellite technology in the improved management of water, energy, disasters, climate, weather, health, ecosystems, agriculture, and ecosystems.

-Lecturer of the Department of Energy and Environmental Engineering at University of Energy and Natural Resources
+Lecturer, Department of Energy and Environmental Engineering, University of Energy and Natural Resources

 Dr. Chukwuemeka J. Diji is a senior lecturer and the immediate past acting.
 Head of department, department of mechanical engineering, university of Ibadan (August, 2015 – July, 2017). he currently teach courses in Thermo – fluids, material science, production technology and entrepreneurship as well as energy studies at both undergraduate and postgraduate level.
 I also serve as an associate lecturer in three major academic Centre’s of the University of Ibadan: Centre for Sustainable Development (CESDEV); Centre for Petroleum, Economics, Energy and Law (CPEEL); and the Centre for Entrepreneurship and Innovation (CEI).
 He obtained a PhD in Mechanical Engineering from the University of Ibadan in 2008, and is a member of the Nigerian Society of Engineers, the Nigerian Institution of Mechanical Engineers, the Automobile Engineers’ Institute and registered engineer with the Council for the Regulation of Engineering in Nigeria (COREN).